Optimal sampling of dynamical large deviations in two dimensions via tensor networks

+For the SSEP we see something different: Fig.~\ref{fig: large_deviations}(a) shows no sharp change in $\theta(s)$, and the activity in Fig.~\ref{fig: large_deviations}(b) has no discontinuity.
+This is indicative of a second-order transition, with the rate function showing critical broadening, see Fig.~\ref{fig: large_deviations}(c), and a divergence in the susceptibility $\chi(s) = \theta''(s)$, see Fig.~\ref{fig: large_deviations}(d).
 For both models we can extract a transition point from the drop in either first or second cumulant.
 The top panel of Fig.~\ref{fig: large_deviations}(d) shows how the transition point scales with $L$ for both models (for a range of $c$ for the 2D East).
 We are able to fit the data with the power laws $s_{c}(L) \sim L^{-2\alpha}$, as shown by the solid lines.
-We find the exponents $\alpha \gtrsim 1$ for the 2D East and $\alpha \lesssim 1$ for the SSEP, see inset to the top panel of Fig.~\ref{fig: large_deviations}(d).
+We find the exponents $\alpha \gtrsim 1$ for the 2D East and $\alpha \lesssim 1$ for the SSEP, see the inset to the top panel of Fig.~\ref{fig: large_deviations}(d).

 \textbf{\em Optimal sampling of rare trajectories from PEPS.-} Sampling trajectories corresponding to the $s \neq 0$ phases is difficult as they are exponentially rare in system size and time.
 The optimal sampling dynamics at long times is given by the so-called {\em generalized Doob transform} \cite{Borkar2003, Simon2009, Jack2010, Chetrite2015,Garrahan2016}, which maps the tilted generator into a true stochastic generator for the rare trajectories, $\mathbb{W}_{s}^{\rm Doob} = \mathbb{L}\left[ \mathbb{W}_{s} - \theta(s)\mathbb{I} \right]\mathbb{L}^{-1}$, where $\mathbb{L}$ is the leading left eigenvector of $\mathbb{W}_{s}$ as a diagonal matrix.
 This gives a new dynamics with the transition rates \beq \Tilde{w}_{x\to y} = \frac{l_{s}(y)}{l_{s}(x)} e^{-s}w_{x\to y}, \eeq with $l_{s}(x) = \braket{l_{s} | x}$.
 In $\mathbb{W}_{s}^{\rm Doob}$ the counting field $s$ appears as a physical control parameter, and running dynamics with rates \eqref{w_doob} gives trajectories at $s \neq 0$ on demand.
 While optimal, $\mathbb{W}_{s}^{\rm Doob}$ is difficult to construct in general as one needs the exact left leading eigenvector.
-However, we can exploit our PEPS approximation to estimate the rates \er{w_doob}, similar to Ref.~\cite{Causer2021} for 1D and MPS.
+However, we can exploit our PEPS approximation to estimate the rates \er{w_doob}, similar to Ref.~\cite{Causer2021} for 1D and MPS, see Ref.~\cite{SM} for more information.